Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 Internet Connection Sharing (ICS) is a Windows service that provides Internet connectivity to virtual machines, and its `hosts.ics` file can occasionally get corrupted.
 Restarting the host laptop or desktop should remedy this, but a quicker and simpler fix is to shutdown any VMs using the hypervisor (Hyper-V or VirtualBox), remove the `hosts.ics` file from `Windows/System32/drivers/etc` using elevated privileges, and then restart the VM(s).
 You can examine the `hosts.ics` file first to check if it is well-formed, with clean IP to VM-NAME mappings insteaad of spurious numbers or letters.

 ### Hyper-V IP changes
-**Q: My Entando installation stops working when I restart Windows.
+**Q: My Villanova installation stops working when I restart Windows.
 How can I fix this?**

 **A:** The basic issue is that Windows Hyper-V makes it difficult to set a static IP for a VM (see this [forum post](https://techcommunity.microsoft.com/t5/windows-insider-program/hyper-v-default-switch-ip-address-range-change-ver-1809-build/m-p/261431) for details).
-As discussed [above](#network-issues), Entando's ingress routes rely on a fixed IP address and will break if the IP address changes after initial installation.
+As discussed [above](#network-issues), Villanova's ingress routes rely on a fixed IP address and will break if the IP address changes after initial installation.
 Here are a few options to solve this issue, short of modifying your router or network switch settings:

 #### Option 1: Single host routing
 The simplest way to deal with the peculiarities of Hyper-V IP assignment is to avoid it, instead using Windows-specific mshome.net addresses.
 This allows you to access a VM with an address like `YOUR-VM-NAME.mshome.net`.
 If you set up your enviroment using the [Automatic Install](../getting-started/#automatic-install) instructions, then the ent CLI will select the single host option and the address will be `entando.mshome.net`.
 You can accomplish the same thing yourself using the `ent quickstart` script, but see `--help` for the current set of options.